Author Archives: Rod Schwartz

 About Rod Schwartz

 Rod Schwartz backed into a lifelong career in radio advertising in 1973 in Springfield, Illinois.
 He joined the Pullman (Wash.)
 Radio Group in 1979, where he worked until his retirement at the end of 2022.
-Since 1991, Rod and his family have operated Grace Broadcast Sales (GraceBroadcast.com), providing short-form syndicated radio features to radio and TV stations across the U.S. and Canada.
-Rod also operates an independent advertising, marketing, and communications consultancy for small business owners and professionals, FirstStrikeAdvertising.com.
-An avid photographer, Rod shares some of his favorite images of the Palouse at PalousePics.com and on his Viewbug gallery.
+From 1991 to March 2024, Rod and his family operated Grace Broadcast Sales, providing short-form syndicated radio features to radio and TV stations across the U.S. and Canada.
+Rod currently operates an independent advertising, marketing, and media consultancy for radio stations, independent business owners and busy professionals, and he continues providing syndicated audio features to radio and TV station clients.
+More information is available at RodSchwartz.com.
+An avid photographer, Rod shares some of his favorite images at PalousePics.com and on his Viewbug gallery.
+See Links for details.

 On Creativity – lessons from LA Gear, Jesse Stone, James Bond, and the Bible)